CTSA: quarterly instalments: SA recorded

 COTAX also puts onto the QPRW cases which do not appear to be QIP cases, based on the level of profits, tax payable and number (if any) of associated companies.

-You must review entries on the QPRW as part of your review of a company’s return.
+Review entries on the QPRW as part of the review of a company’s return.
 See the COTAX Manual (COM) in the business area ‘Payments’ for guidance on dealing with cases on the QPRW.

-Note: COTAX cannot apply the ‘special cases’ exemption at Regulation 3 (3) (see CTM92530), so a fairly high proportion of cases that COTAX ‘thinks’ should be quarterly instalment payers may escape under that provision.
+COTAX cannot apply the ‘special cases’ exemption at REG3 (3) (see CTM92530), so a fairly high proportion of cases that COTAX ‘thinks’ should be quarterly instalment payers may escape under that provision.